katcipis/sophia/notes/books/soul-new-machine.md

-Besides that, for a great part of the book it seems that West is doing nothing besides giving creative freedom to the engineers to conceive the machine, but as is said on the beginning of the book and made clear at the end, there is more to build a machine than designing and building a CPU.
+Besides that, for a great part of the book it seems that West is doing nothing besides giving creative freedom to the engineers to conceive the machine, but as is said on the beginning of the book and made clear at the end, there is more in building a machine than designing and building a CPU.

-The history begins with the construction of a new fancy research lab that was supposed to the new creative force behind Data General, the company where the story happens.
-This lab is built pretty far away from Data General headquarters and a lot of the engineers did not wanted to move out but also felt that they have been left behind to do meaningless work and that all the fun would be on the new lab.
-The Data General headquarters was located at Westborough Massachusetts while the new lab was created at North Carolina.
+The history begins with the construction of a new fancy research lab that was supposed to be the new creative force behind Data General, the company where the story happens.
+This lab was built in North Carolina, pretty far away from Data General headquarters in Westborough Massachusetts, and a lot of the engineers did not wanted to move out but also felt that they have been left behind to do meaningless work and that all the fun would be on the new lab.

 A war started to brew between the engineers at the Westborough and the ones at North Carolina, and the winner would get to build a fancy/awesome